mtwasetku-ui/physioto/src/content/blog/frozen-shoulder-adhesive-capsulitis-home-physiotherapy.md

 ### Collaboration With Your GP

 Physiotherapy for frozen shoulder works best in coordination with medical management.
 A corticosteroid injection from your GP or specialist in the early-to-middle frozen stage can significantly reduce capsular inflammation and make physiotherapy more effective.
-Michael communicates with your GP and can write a clinical summary to support the case for injection if appropriate to your presentation.
+Micheal communicates with your GP and can write a clinical summary to support the case for injection if appropriate to your presentation.

 ---